-5.3 Garden maintenance required due to misuse, or events which tenants have organised and which have increased the requirement for grounds maintenance, will incur an additional charge to the relevant tenants for the additional grounds maintenance requirements

-5.4 The intervals for grounds maintenance can vary dependent on need but the general cycles are as follows:
+- 5.3 Garden maintenance required due to misuse, or events which tenants have organised, and which have increased the requirement for grounds maintenance, will incur an additional charge to the relevant tenants for the additional ground maintenance requirements. - 5.4 The intervals for grounds maintenance can vary dependent on need but the general cycles are as follows:

-Area of maintenance Frequency Grass cutting May-September Every other week Grass cutting April and October Once per month Grass Cutting November to March None Bush and hedge cutting/pruning Once or twice yearly based on need Tree pruning (tree inspections are carried out as part of Estate Once yearly if required usually Nov- March Inspections) Weeding May- September (where PT As required but no more than have responsibility) monthly Weeding April and October (where PT have responsibility) Once per month Weeding November to March None Gravel spraying As required but no more than 3 times per annum Collection of litter and leaves As part of any visit by grounds maintenance team Jet washing As required but no more than once per year
+Area of maintenance Frequency

+Grass cutting May-September Fortnightly

+Grass cutting April and October Once per month

+Grass Cutting November to March None

+Bush and hedge cutting/pruning Once or twice yearly based on need

+Tree pruning (tree inspections are Once yearly if required.

+carried out as part of Estate

+Inspections)

+Weeding May- September (where PT As required but no more than

+have responsibility) monthly - this may be by spraying

+Weeding April and October (where Once per month - this may be by

+PT have responsibility) spraying

+Weeding November to March None

+Gravel spraying As required but no more than 3 times

+per annum

+Collection of litter and leaves As part of any visit by grounds

+maintenance team

+Jet washing As required but no more than once

+per year